tejuscs/adb-aws-dev/provisioning-acd/create-acd.md

   ![This image shows the result of performing the above step.](./images/adb.png " ")

-  - Expand the Menu and select Autonomous Contanier Database.
+  - Expand the Menu and select Autonomous Container Database.

   ![This image shows the result of performing the above step.](./images/acd.png " ")

-  - ACD Details page lists all the avialable Autonomous Container Databases in the selected Compartment.
+  - ACD Details page lists all the available Autonomous Container Databases in the selected Compartment.

   ![This image shows the result of performing the above step.](./images/acdhome.png " ")